wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/web-sites-dotnet-deploy-aspnet-webforms-app-membership-oauth-sql-database.md

 	![Database Settings](./media/web-sites-dotnet-deploy-aspnet-webforms-app-membership-oauth-sql-database/Intro-SecureWebForms-05.png)
 9. In the **Server** box, select **New SQL Database** server.
 Alternatively, if you previously created a SQL Server database, you can select that SQL Server from the dropdown control.
-10. Set the **Region** to the same area you created the web app.
+10. Set the **Region** to the same area you created the web site.
 11. Enter an administrator **Login Name** and **Password**.
 If you selected **New SQL Database server** you aren't entering an existing name and password here, you're entering a new name and password that you're defining now to use later when you access the database.
 If you selected a SQL Server you've created previously, you'll be prompted for the password to the previous SQL Server account name you created.
 For this tutorial, you won't check the **Advanced** box.
 12. Click the check mark at the bottom right of the box to indicate you're finished.

 The **Azure Management Portal** returns to the **Web Apps** page, and the **Status** column shows that the site is being created.
 Shortly after (typically less than a minute), the **Status** column shows that the site was successfully created.
-In the navigation bar at the left, the number of sites you have in your account appears next to the **Web App** icon, and the number of databases appears next to the **SQL Databases** icon.
+In the navigation bar at the left, the number of sites you have in your account appears next to the **Web Apps** icon, and the number of databases appears next to the **SQL Databases** icon.
 ##Create an ASP.NET Web Forms Application
-You have created a web app, but there is no content in it yet.
-Your next step is to create the Visual Studio web app that you'll publish to Azure.
+You have created a web site, but there is no content in it yet.
+Your next step is to create the Visual Studio web site that you'll publish to Azure.
 ###Create the Project
 1. Select **New Project** from the **File** menu in Visual Studio.
 	![File Menu - New Project](./media/web-sites-dotnet-deploy-aspnet-webforms-app-membership-oauth-sql-database/SecureWebForms01.png)
 2. Select the **Templates** -> **Visual C#** -> **Web** templates group on the left.
-3. Choose the **ASP.NET Web Application** template in the center column.
+3. Choose the **ASP.NET web site** template in the center column.
 4. Name your project *ContactManager* and click **OK**.
 	![New Project Dialog](./media/web-sites-dotnet-deploy-aspnet-webforms-app-membership-oauth-sql-database/SecureWebForms02.png)